glenn20/mp-image-tool-esp32/README.md

   `esp32.Partition.mark_app_valid_cancel_rollback()` after **every** restart.
-  - Eg. in `main.py` -- or you might choose to wait till after your app has initialised wifi and any other devices you require so you know the new new firmware is good for your app.
+  - Eg. in `main.py` -- or you might choose to wait till after your app has initialised wifi and any other devices you require so you know the new firmware is good for your app.
   - If it fails, just call `machine.hard_reset()` and the device will revert to the previous firmware on restart.